Serverless overview

 def handler(event):

-# Extract input data
+# Extract input data from the request

 input_data = event["input"]